nsacyber/Windows-Secure-Host-Baseline/README.md

 ```

 **Applying the SHB policies to a domain**
-If applying the SHB policies to a domain, note that the Group Policy Objects are only loaded into Active Directory.
+If applying the SHB policies to a domain, note that the Group Policy objects are only loaded into Active Directory.
 The policies are not linked to any OUs so the settings do not automatically take affect.

 ```
 Invoke-ApplySecureHostBaseline -Path '.\Secure-Host-Baseline' -PolicyNames 'Adobe Reader','AppLocker','Certificates','Chrome','EMET','Internet Explorer','Office 2013','Windows','Windows Firewall'